bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-add.md

-# Add New Action bizproc.activity.add
+# Add a New Action bizproc.activity.add

 {% note warning "We are still updating this page" %}